No bomb explosion in Lagos – Police - Nigeria Today

 No bomb explosion in Lagos – Police

-The Lagos State Police Command, on Saturday advised members of the public to disregard false reports of a bomb blast in Oshodi area of Lagos.
-The spokesman of the command, ASP Olarinde Famous-Cole said in a statement on Saturday that report of the purported blast in the social media was absolutely false.
-“We would like to allay the fears of the general public with regards to the falsehood being circulated on the social media in respect of security situation at Mafoluku-Oshodi and environs.
+The Lagos State Police Command, on Saturday dismissed reports about a bomb blast in the Oshodi area of the state.
+The Command’s spokesperson, ASP Olarinde Famous-Cole, said in a statement that news about the purported blast which has gone viral on social media, was absolutely false.
+“We would like to allay the fears of the […]

 Do you something awesome to share with the world?
 Click here to share